msoftware/AsyncMockWebServer/README.md

 However it's can use for unit test only.
 And if run the MockWebServer from UI thread, an NetworkOnMainThreadException occur.

-If used the AsyncMockWebServer you can run the [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) in running app.
+If used the AsyncMockWebServer you can run the [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) in running android app.

 ## Usage